zookzook/elixir-mongodb-driver/README.md

 ### Writing your own encoding info

-If you want to write a custom struct to your mongo collection - you can do that by implementing `Mongo.Encoder` protocol for your class.
+If you want to write a custom struct to your mongo collection - you can do that by implementing `Mongo.Encoder` protocol for your module.
 The output should be a map, which will be passed to the Mongo database.

 Example: